axiome-oss/django-initial-avatars/README.rst

 .. image:: https://badge.fury.io/py/django-initial-avatars.svg
     :target: https://badge.fury.io/py/django-initial-avatars

 django-initial-avatars is a simple Django app which generates avatars based on username and initials.
-If django_gravatar is installed, user gravatar is preferred.
+If django_gravatar is installed, user's gravatar is preferred.

 Examples
 -----------